Luciousdev/Automation-Scripts/Laravel/README.md

 ## Requirements

-You'll need to have PHP version 8.1 and composer installed for the script to work.
+You'll need to have PHP version 8.1, composer, nodejs and the packages in requirements.txt installed for the script to work.

 ## Known issues (with solution)